TheAIBot/Bioly/README.md

 ## Bioly online
 Try Bioly online [here](https://theaibot.github.io/testBlazor/)

-It can take more than 10 seconds to load fully.
+It can take more than 10 seconds to fully load.